 What format should I save my scans in?

-PNGs are a lossless format which will provide the best results.
+PNGs are a lossless format which will provide better results for scanned content than JPGs.
 (JPG files are a lossy format.
-That's fine for most digital photos straight out of a camera, but not ideal for scans of already-printed material).
+That's fine for most digital photos straight out of a camera but not ideal for scans of already-printed material).

-If you do not have the option to save your scans directly as PNG files, save them first as TIF files (if that's an option) and then re-save those TIFs as PNGs.
+If you do not have the option to save your scans directly as PNG files then first save them TIF files (if that's an option).
+Then re-save those TIFs as PNGs.

 Tips for scanning

-Blurb cannot scan your content for you but you can pay someone to do it (google photo scanning service) or you can do it yourself.
+Blurb can't scan your content for you but you can pay someone to do it (google photo scanning service) or you can do it yourself.